The Exterminator (roller coaster)

-The Exterminator is a steel roller coaster located at Kennywood amusement park in West Mifflin, Pennsylvania, near Pittsburgh.
+The Exterminator is a steel roller coaster located at Kennywood amusement park in West Mifflin, Pennsylvania.
 The coaster was manufactured by Reverchon Industries.
+It opened on April 18, 1999.

 The ride is heavily themed around the concept of the rider as a rat attempting to escape from exterminators.
-The concept is a pun of the term Wild Mouse", which describes this type of coaster, characterized by small cars (4 people/car for Exterminator) and sharp turns.
-Much of the theming takes place in the line for the ride, which includes such elaborate media as fake news broadcasts.
-The ride is very dark and unique, as the introduction says "unlike any ride you've rode before".
-Like other spinning wild mouse coasters, the cars face forwards for the first half of the ride, but are free to spin during the second half.
+The concept is a pun on the phrase wild mouse", the type of spinning coaster that The Exterminator is.
+Like other spinning wild mouse coasters, the cars face forward for the first half of the ride, but are free to spin during the second half.

 History

-In September 1998, Kennywood officially announced the Exterminator as their sixth roller coaster and the park's first ever indoor coaster, complimenting the park's history of iconic dark rides.
-Described as "a subterranean roller coaster adventure", the tracks are fast, rough, include a few sudden falls, and end with a fast finale that includes flashing lights, and the car seemingly spinning out of control.
-The coaster itself would be created by French manufacturer Reverchon while the ride's storyline and theming were developed by R&R Creative Amusement Designs and the ride's four exterminator animatronics were designed by Sally Corporation.
-The Exterminator is also notable for being the first ride in Kennywood history to be built outside of the park's original boundaries.
+In September 1998, Kennywood officially announced The Exterminator as their sixth roller coaster and the park's first indoor coaster, complementing the park's history of iconic dark rides.
+Described as "a subterranean roller coaster adventure", the ride is fast, rough, includes a few sudden falls, and ends with a fast finale that includes flashing lights and the car seemingly spinning out of control.
+The coaster itself was manufactured by Reverchon Industries, while the ride's storyline and theming were developed by R&R Creative Amusement Designs.
+The ride's four exterminator animatronics were designed by Sally Corporation.

-The ride soft-opened on April 16, 1999 to media personnel and members of roller coaster enthusiast organizations such as the American Coaster Enthusiasts (ACE) before officially opening to the public on April 18.
-When the attraction first opened, the exterior of the showbuilding was bare concrete until receiving a more detailed brick exterior with fake windows as well as a larger, three-dimensional entrance sign in 2000.
+The ride held a media day on April 16, 1999 to news personnel and members of roller coaster enthusiast organizations such as American Coaster Enthusiasts (ACE) before officially opening to the public on April 18.

-The ride is rather popular among park guests and is usually has one of the park's longest lines, being usually or beyond a 2 hour wait.

-Since the ride's opening, some of its theming has deteriorated over time.
-The news broadcast pre-show that played in the queue line was deactivated some time in the late-2000's.
-Also, there was previously a pest control van parked outside of the ride's entrance.
-The van would play pre-recorded dispatches from a panicked team of exterminators over its radio.
-For unknown reasons, the van was moved to the park's storage lot where it was parked for many years but, as of 2023, it is no longer there.
 When the park introduced their Speedy Pass virtual queue system in 2022, some of the props in the queue room were removed to make room for a separate line for guests using Speedy Pass.